volution/z-run/sources/embedded/documentation/readme.txt

       + Manual and Examples
       + Installation and FAQ
-      + About, Status and Copyright and licensing
+      + About, Status, Copyright and licensing and SBOM
       + chat on Discord, discuss on GitHub, or email author

 -------------------------------------------------------------------------------